On December 14, 1983, a gunman robbed an Arby’s restaurant in Toledo, Ohio, and shot and wounded a Toledo police officer.

 The court held that while it was improper to engage in extensive questioning of a witness who asserts the Fifth Amendment, it was also improper to prohibit such a witness from being called to the stand at all.

 The court set aside Miller’s convictions and ordered a new trial.
 A week later, prosecutors dismissed the charges and Miller was released.
+Miller later filed a wrongful conviction lawsuit against the state of Ohio, but following a trial, the lawsuit was dismissed.

 – Maurice Possley